Showing posts with label Claire Bloom. Show all posts

 WHAT I LOVE ABOUT THIS FILM

 A director with a little imagination can bring quite a lot to a genre film if he/she is willing to have fun with its conventions.
-Horror films are notoriously plot-driven, moving its characters about like game pieces, all in service of coincidence-heavy story machinations.
-Although a standard ghost story in many ways, The Haunting nevertheless feels like a different breed of animal entirely, due to the degree of depth with which it depicts its characters.
+Horror films are notoriously plot-driven, moving their characters about like game pieces, all in service of coincidence-heavy story machinations.
+Although a standard ghost story in many ways, The Haunting nevertheless feels like a different breed of animal entirely due to the degree of depth with which it depicts its characters.
 The film invites us to contemplate the possible connection between the escalating intensity of a supernatural “haunting” and the gradual disintegration of a character’s psychological state.
 In doing so, it’s remarkable to discover how chilling a simply constructed, bloodless horror film can be when time is invested in getting the audience to be receptive to the vulnerable humanity of its protagonists.

 It's not difficult to take note of parallels to Stephen King's Carrie when we learn about Eleanor's back story (repressed youth, social outcast, an unexplained hail of stones raining on the family house for several days, possible unacknowledged psychic ability).
 She even has a sister named Carrie!,